ckeditor/ckeditor5/docs/tutorial/editor.md

 const editor = await ClassicEditor.create( element );
 ```

 As you can see, the {@link module:core/editor/editor~Editor.create `create()`} method creates a new editor instance.
-It replaces the DOM element passed as a first argument with the editor UI and sets the initial state of the editor to the content of that DOM element.
+It replaces the DOM element passed as the first argument with the editor UI, and sets the initial state of the editor to the content of that DOM element.

-However you might have noticed that the "Hello world!" text didn't apprear in the editor and that you can't write enything into it.
-It might seem weird at first, but this is by design.
-Let's fix this with proper configuration.
+However, you may have noticed that the "Hello world!" text doesn't appear in the editor, and you can't write anything into it.
+This may seem strange at first, but it is by design.
+Let's fix this with the right configuration.

 ## Configuration

-The editor by itself doesn't do much — at this stage it's just an empty shell.
-What provides almost all functionality to the editor are the plugins.
-We'll get more into the plugins in the next chapter, but for now let's just install two plugins that provide the bare minimum needed to type in the editor.
+The editor itself doesn't do much - it's just an empty shell at this stage.
+What gives the editor almost all of its functionality are the plugins.
+We'll talk more about plugins in the next chapter, but for now let's just install two plugins that provide the bare minimum needed to type in the editor.

 ```js
 // Add these two imports